romlogic/google-cloud-java/README.md

    **Special exception for google-cloud-java**: google-cloud-java is allowed to depend on `@BetaApi` features in gax-java without declaring the consuming code `@BetaApi`, because gax-java and google-cloud-java move in step with each other.
-For this reason, gax-java should not be used independently of google-cloud-java.
+For this reason, do not use gax-java independently of google-cloud-java.

-1. Components marked with `@InternalApi` are technically public, but are only public for technical reasons, because of the limitations of Java's access modifiers.
-For the purposes of semver, they should be considered private.
+1. Components marked with `@InternalApi` are public only for technical reasons, because of the limitations of Java's access modifiers.
+For the purposes of semver, consider them private.

-Please note it is currently under active development.
+Please note, it is currently under active development.
 Any release versioned 0.x.y is subject to backwards incompatible changes at any time.

 **GA**: Libraries defined at a GA quality level are expected to be stable and all updates in the libraries are guaranteed to be backwards-compatible.
-Any backwards-incompatible changes will lead to the major version increment (1.x.y -> 2.0.0).
+Any backwards-incompatible changes leads to major version increment (1.x.y -> 2.0.0).

 **Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
 We will address issues and requests with